 1. Contacting journalists and bloggers via your social media channels

 Social media platforms, especially Twitter and LinkedIn, are highly used by journalists, bloggers and broadcasters to source content and spokespeople.
 Hashtags such as #journorequest and #prrequest are used daily to share upcoming features and editorial requests.
 Replying to these requests can gain your business coverage in a variety of outlets, as well as starting key relationships.

 For example, a journalist may be looking to find an expert in your sector.
 By replying and sending them your comments - being helpful rather than selling - the journalist may then use your comment in their article while also adding your contact details to their little black book.
 By being on their radar they then may contact you for further comment in future articles.

 Top Tip: Make sure you include your area of expertise in your Twitter and LinkedIn biographies, i.e. ‘cyber security expert’ as this will make it easier for the journalist to find you.

 Furthermore, Twitter and LinkedIn will provide you with valuable information regarding the media contact you want to target.
 For example, in their biographies, they may have their job role, areas they write about or what content they’re interested in receiving, and maybe even their email address.
 Finding this out before you contact them means you can then tailor your press release or pitch to them.
-For more information take a look at our blog How a ‘light stalk’ can help your small business PR.

 2. Building a community on your social media